We had a fantastic holiday in Spain that was better and cheaper than a package holiday. Here's some tips on how we did it.

-- Find a villa that has a gap in its bookings and is offering a reduced rate in order to fill that gap.
+- Find a villa that has a gap in its bookings and is offering a reduced rate to fill that gap.
 You can get a bargain.

 Booking the Transport

-Booking flights was easily done online with budget airlines, and hiring the car online was also straightforward.
+Booking flights was easily done online with budget airlines, and hiring a car online was straightforward.

 BTW, we flew from John Lennon airport in Liverpool.
 This is a great little airport if you are in the North West.